Go behind the scenes with headshots and brand photographer, Meg Marie. See how she’s leveraged her passion to enhance the dreams of others!

 Once the branding questionnaire has been completed, Meg schedules the strategy call.
 During each strategy call, Meg invests up to two hours collaborating with her client about every detail of their upcoming experience.
 They talk about everything from the questionnaire responses to details like location, wardrobe, and props.
 One questionnaire item is particularly helpful to Meg when trying to understand the intended vibe of a client’s brand.
 “List three to five words that describe your brand.”

 “I have one client whose five words are: self-care, stillness, relaxation, indulgence, and bliss.
-Then I have another client whose words are: bold, fierce, unapologetic, and so on.”
+Then I have another client whose words are: bold, fierce, unapologetic, and so on.” – Meg Marie

-PRO TIP: Pinterest Is Your Friend
+PRO TIP: Pinterest is your friend

 Meg invests a great deal of up-front time in every single client; but the real time investment is the shoot day itself.

 “We go to three or four locations, and I photograph four to eight different looks for my client.
-I deliver around 150 final images, so clients walk away with a ton of truly unique content to use in their marketing and their branding all year long.”
+I deliver around 150 final images, so clients walk away with a ton of truly unique content to use in their marketing and their branding all year long.” – Meg Marie

 Meg charged $200 for her first personal branding session.
 Today, that same shoot books for $1550.
-Setting your brand photography pricing may feel daunting, but it really all boils down to simple mathematics – and a big, old-fashioned dose of confidence.
+Setting your brand session pricing may feel daunting, but it really all boils down to simple mathematics – and a big, old-fashioned dose of confidence.

 Every pricing structure should be prefaced with a deep dive into your costs of doing business, as well as a clear understanding of what you must earn to live.
 (Or, if you’re partnered to a high-income earner, what you would need to earn if you didn’t have that partner.)
 Homeroom‘s Courtney Zerizef does an excellent job of breaking down pricing formulas in this post.
-Knowing your numbers is the first step toward building sustainable photography pricing!
+Knowing your numbers is the first step toward building sustainable pricing!

 Every individual client is unique, but so is every photographer’s preferred demographic.
 What works for one photographer’s clientele may not work for another’s.
 For this reason, you’ll want to know how to create ample opportunities for your potential clients to share feedback with you—and you’ll want to truly listen.
-Meg’s first brand photography sessions included a gallery of images, but only 25 downloads were included, and her clients had to manually select their favorite 25.
+Meg’s first brand sessions included a gallery of images, but only 25 downloads were included, and her clients had to manually select their favorite 25.
 Additional digital JPEGs cost extra.
 This pricing structure was completely reasonable, but through asking and listening, Meg uncovered what her clients really wanted.

 “No prints?!?
 Then how do you add value?”

 “This week, two different clients gave me the biggest compliment I’ve ever received.
 They said, ‘You do so much more than photography.
 So much more for your clients.
-It’s not just taking photos.’ “
+It’s not just taking photos.’ ” – Meg Marie

 And to us, that’s what photography is all about.